2018 London, Ontario municipal election

 The 2018 London municipal election was a municipal election that occurred on October 22, 2018, to elect the Mayor of London, London City Council and the Thames Valley District School Board, London District Catholic School Board, Conseil scolaire catholique Providence and Conseil scolaire Viamonde.
 The election was held on the same day as elections in every other municipality in Ontario.

 As per the Ontario Municipal Elections Act, 1996, nomination papers for candidates for municipal and school board elections could be filed from May 1, 2018, at which time the campaign period began.

-For the first time since Calgary's last use in 1971, London used ranked ballots to elect members of council, the mayor and city councillors.
+This election was notable as London became the first city in Canada since Calgary in 1971 to use preferential voting to elect city councillors and the mayor.
+It was also the only city in Ontario to use ranked balloting after the Wynne government allowed municipalities to do so in 2016 and before the Ford government reversed the decision in 2020, forcing London to return to first-past-the-post for the 2022 election.

 The major issues facing candidates in this election included Bus Rapid Transit, safe injection sites, affordable rent and social housing stock as well as city unemployment rates.

+Former Conservative MP for London West Ed Holder defeated Paul Paolatto, Tanya Park, Paul Cheng, and several minor candidates in the thirteenth round of instant-runoff voting to become the 64th mayor of London.

+Voting system

-The use of Instant-runoff voting means (theoretically) that to be elected an aldermanic candidate had to have the majority of the ward vote.
-In the mayor's case the successful candidate needed to have a majority of the city vote.
-Where no candidate had majority in first preferences, votes transfers were used to assemble a majority behind one of them.
-London's rule that only two back-up preferences could be marked meant that in a few of the contests many votes had to be set aside as they had been transferred twice and still had not gone to a candidate with a chance to be elected.
+The use of instant-runoff voting meant (theoretically) that to be elected, a candidate for Council needed a majority of the ward vote.
+In the mayor's case, the successful candidate needed to have a majority of the city vote.
+Where no candidate had a majority in first preferences, vote transfers were used to assemble a majority behind one of them.
+London's rule that only two back-up preferences could be marked (and some voters' not even marking the three choices allowed) meant that in a few of the contests many votes had to be set aside as they had been transferred twice and still had not gone to a candidate with a chance to be elected.
 Although a majority is required to be elected, that could be a majority of votes still in play.
 Due to the number of votes being deemed invalid or becoming exhausted, in a few cases the majority accumulated by the winning candidate was less than a majority of valid votes or less than a majority of votes cast.

 Holder, the winning mayoral candidate, was elected in the end with 44,373 votes when 48,320 was a majority of valid votes that were cast.

-In Ward 5, Cassidy won with 3922 votes, 44 percent of votes cast.
+In Ward 5, Cassidy won with 3,922 votes, 44 percent of votes cast.

-In Ward 8, Lehman won with 3058 votes, 39 percent of votes cast.
+In Ward 8, Lehman won with 3,058 votes, 39 percent of votes cast.

-In Ward 12, Peloza won with 3139 votes, 48 percent of votes cast.
+In Ward 12, Peloza won with 3,139 votes, 48 percent of votes cast.

-Ward 13, Kayabaga won with 2325 votes, 41 percent of votes cast.
+In Ward 13, Kayabaga won with 2,325 votes, 41 percent of votes cast.